 The University of Toronto has offered courses and degrees in French since 1853 — over 150 years!
-In the 1970s, the Department of French of the University of Toronto had over 120 professors and instructors making it the largest Department of its kind in the world.
 Over the years, the Department of French has offered internationally recognized courses and programs of the very highest quality, enabling graduates to find jobs at institutions in Canada, North America, Europe and Asia.

 Studies in French at the University of Toronto provide varied and flexible approaches to one of the world’s major international languages and the diversity of cultures expressed in it.
 French is not only one of the official languages of Canada: it is also one of the world’s major international languages.
 The Department offers students an integrated curriculum, which brings together courses in language, linguistics, literature, and French culture.
 The content of our undergraduate curriculum is appropriately sequenced and progressively organized.
 The department’s comprehensive approach reflects an understanding of our prospective students’ knowledge and abilities, interests and motivations.
 The FSL courses focus on language study and cultural competence whereas the FRE courses require a higher level of competence in French, and are designed for students who want to pursue the study of Linguistics and Literature.
 Unless specified otherwise, the language of instruction of all courses is French.

 Our French programs and courses provide a varied, flexible, and in-depth examination of the French language and the French and Francophone cultures.
 In the Canadian job market, command of the French language is a definite asset.
 The skills and knowledge acquired will lay the groundwork for careers in teaching, journalism, translation, publishing, and government service as well as research in a variety of fields.